 Just like many skills in life, children learn how to say speech sounds correctly in a developmental sequence.

 How do speech sounds develop?

 Here is a guide to how children’s speech usually develops.
 Speech development may vary across languages.
-These norms are based on a study by which 75% of the Australian children in the study pronounced individual consonants accurately (Kilminster and Laird, 1978).
+These norms are based the latest study released in 2018 of an analysis of 15 English speech acquisition studies.

 What can I do if my child can’t say some sounds?